alexjshepler/Automated-Social-Media-Content-Creator/Readme.md

 > PLEASE NOTE: This is not this is not a representation of my professional work.
 This is a personal project that I work on in my own free time.
 My professional work does not include profanity and contains more legible and professional commit messages and comments

+> Branch Note: Main is where the stable working version is pushed to, Nightly is the branch where I push everything, sometimes it might be working, but most of the time it isn't

 # Media "Manager"

 This project is a proof of concept.
 It is designed to be able to generate content and automatically post it.
 This is meant for educational purposes only because I am like 99% sure that this violates every single terms of service agreements for every form of social media.
 The capabilities outlined here only describes the first version.
 I do intend on making more versions that are more advanced.